It’s one thing when a company reveals employee salary information to other employees, in the spirit of being open and honest. (Which is a thing now.)

 It’s quite another beast, though, when your employer gives your salary information away behind your back.

-NBC News reported on Wednesday that Equifax has amassed what might be the largest private database of personal information ever created in America.
+NBC News reports that Equifax has amassed what might be the largest private database of personal information ever created in America.
 It has 190 million employment and salary records, covering one-third of U.S. adults are in it.
 And it’s growing by 12 million records annually.

 What’s worse, this database isn’t assembled because you opted into it, or gave your credit card information to a company or filled out a form.
 The information is being collected with the cooperation of large human resource departments across the country, who in some instances let Equifax tap directly into their data.